 Does your loved one need home care?

-As long-distance caregivers visit the friend or family member whose care they manage over upcoming holidays, such as Easter and Passover, this can be an opportunity to see any changes that need to be addressed in person.
+As long-distance caregivers visit the friend or family member whose care they manage over upcoming holidays, this can be an opportunity to see any changes that need to be addressed in person.
 While video calls and regular check-ins can help, spending time together in person and seeing the home environment of the loved one can provide important insights.

 We touched on serious warning signs in How to Start the Home Health Care Conversation in Your Family.
 But for those who visited over Thanksgiving or the December holidays and didn’t see extreme changes – but had an overall sense something was off – are there other indicators to look for on this visit?